-➤ Understand a lack of engagement in the discussion board evenly paced throughout the course will inhibit your ability to write your career blueprint or case study.
+- ➤ Provide (optional) a 2-minute background introduction video by the end of the 2nd week just to demonstrate the use of video and drop box.
+Written introduction mandatory. - ➤ Will be expected to produce one 4-6-minute video to self assess the mid term critical review. - ➤ Understand a lack of engagement in the discussion board evenly paced throughout the course will inhibit your ability to write the critical review papers.
 Each lecture and discussion board will be posted for 2 full weeks and then locked (can read but not write).
-This means online blackboard discussions on the lectures must be completed in an even flow through the course - you can't build them up.
+This means online blackboard discussions on the lectures must be completed in an even flow through the course you can't build them up.
 This would inhibit the learning experience